nomemory/tutorial-java8-streams-lambdas/README.md

 It's also important to note that a `@FunctionalInterface` cand have as many `default` methods as necesarry.
 There's no limit on that.
 For example the `Function<T>` interface has three additional `default` methods: `andThen()`, `compose()` and `identity()`.

-Those methods can be used for function composition.
+`compose()` and `andThen()` are methods used for function composition.
 They are quite helfpul if we want to chain a series of lambdas:

 ```java
 Function<String, String> putInBrackets = (s) -> "[" + s + "]";